 Why is car insurance required?

-By requiring car insurance in almost every state, U.S. car insurance laws help protect individuals involved in accidents that aren't their fault.
-These laws attempt to ensure that every driver who could potentially cause an accident has insurance to cover a minimum level of costs for any injury and damage.
-In this way, state-mandated car insurance ensures drivers can be accountable for the risk that comes with driving a vehicle.
+By requiring car insurance in almost every state, U.S. car insurance laws help financially protect individuals in the event they cause or are involved in an accident.
+These laws attempt to ensure that every driver has insurance to cover a minimum level of costs for injuries and property damage they're responsible for.

 2 min to read